lightscapevr/website/markdown/getting-started.md

 # Downloading and installing

-You can either download and automatically install the VR Sketch plugin from inside SketchUp or manually download it from their website.
+You can either download and automatically install the VR Sketch plugin from inside SketchUp or manually download it.

+### Manual download
+To get the latest version directly from our web site, <a href="https://vrsketch.eu/downloads.html">go to this page.</a>

 ### Download and installing from inside SketchUp.
   1. Open SketchUp